 Your free trial expires after 30 days or when you reach the free usage limits, whichever comes first.
-When your free trial expires, you can continue using your domain without interruption at the standard, pay-as-you-go service rates (see the Amazon CloudSearch Overview for full pricing details).
-Some restrictions apply—for more information, see the offer terms.
+When your free trial expires, you can continue using your domain without interruption at the standard, pay-as-you-go service rates (see the Amazon CloudSearch Pricing page for full pricing details).
+Some restrictions apply—for more information, see the Amazon CloudSearch Free Trial Offer Terms.

 The free trial program is available to users worldwide in all regions supported by Amazon CloudSearch: US East (Northern Virginia), US West (Oregon), US West (N. California), EU (Ireland), and Asia Pacific (Singapore).
 Participation in the trial program requires an AWS account with a valid credit card.
 For the complete terms and conditions, see the Amazon CloudSearch Free Trial Offer Terms.
 For additional details, see the Amazon CloudSearch Free Trial FAQs.

 You can sign up today to automatically take advantage of the Amazon CloudSearch Free Trial Offer.

 - Enter your billing address and credit card information.
 You will not be charged unless your usage exceeds the free trial offer limits.

 - Start using CloudSearch.
 A good place to start is to work through the Getting Started Tutorial in the Amazon CloudSearch Developer Guide.
 If you can't find the information you need in the documentation, visit the CloudSearch Community Forum to get your questions answered.

 Built for high throughput and low latency, Amazon CloudSearch supports a rich set of features including free text search, faceted search, customizable relevance ranking, configurable search fields, text processing options, and near real-time indexing.

 - Submit search requests from your website or application